MokuaEnock/NxT-learn/README.md

 ## Introduction[![](./docs/img/pin.svg)](#introduction)

-**[NxT Learn](https://sulu.io/)** is an open source E-Learning platform that relies on the learner guided education philosophy.
+**[NxT Learn](https://sulu.io/)** is an open source E-Learning platform that relies on the learner-guided education philosophy.
 NxT learn focuses on overcoming the traditional learning strategies such as exams at the end of the module but rather offers learners skill-based projects during the module and after the module.

 Have a look at the official [NxT Learn](nxt-learn.vercel.app) for a comprehensive list of Sulu's features, core values and use cases.